TheOnionSeed/BWColor-ML/README.md

 - We will have a web interface to interact and test the model as well.

+- We will create a model as per the main reference.
+We will extend it so that we can train with more datasets.

 - Language: Python 3.8.2

 ## Requirements